dhollerbach/chef/README.md

 # OVERVIEW

 This is a practice project for chef and is NOT intended for production use.
-It also has some helpful commands and tips for using or configuring chef.
+It also has some helpful commands and tips for using or configuring vagrant and chef.

-# INSTALLATION
+# INSTALLATION / TOOLS
 * **Virtualbox** - https://www.virtualbox.org/wiki/Downloads
 * **Vagrant** - https://www.vagrantup.com/downloads.html
 * **Vagrant SCP** - vagrant plugin install vagrant-scp